gebeyehu08/Objective_Data-analytics-python/schema/CONTRIBUTING.md

 yarn generate
 ```

-If the schema was changed, a new validator version will be generated alongside all necessary updates the SDKs and the Collector to support it.
+If the schema was changed, a new validator version will be generated alongside all necessary updates to the SDKs and the Collector to support it.

 > NOTE: Services need to be restarted, after the generation process has completed, to be aware and support a new version.